seulgie/LeetCode-DSA-Practice/Stacks and queues/README.md

 - **Pop**: Remove the top element from the stack.
 - **Peek**: View the top element without removing it.

-# Complexity Analysis

-This document provides the complexity analysis of various stack operations and common algorithms implemented using stacks.

----

 ## Complexity of Basic Stack Operations